Embassy of Tanzania in China

 Visa Information and Procedure

-For all types of visa application, it requires 4 working days to process an ordinary visa and there is no express service.
-All visitors should obtain a valid visa prior to traveling to Tanzania except those who have bilateral visa abolition agreement with Tanzania or there is no Tanzanian embassy in and around.
-Visa fee is CNY415 per person.
+For all types of visa application, it requires 4 working days to process an ordinary one and there is no express service.
+All visitors should obtain a valid visa prior to travel except those who have bilateral visa abolition agreement with Tanzania or there is no embassy in and around.
+Fee is CNY415 per person.

-Types of Visa: business visa, visitor visa and tourist visa.
+Types of Visa: business type, visitor type and tourist type.
 Chinese citizens in possession of diplomatic passport or service passport do not need to apply for visas if their stays are not longer than 180 days.

 Notes: All passengers leaving Tanzanian airports must pay a USD 30 departure tax.
 Major entry points in the country include Der es Salaam, Kilimanjaro and Zanzibar International Airports, Namanga, Sirari, Horohoro and Taveta.